-Give specific modifications that fit your personal lifestyle.
+- Give specific modifications that fit your lifestyle

 In some instances, the patient may require surgical intervention.
-This is typically if the patient has a DRA that has not improved in depth or width with PT, they are at least 1 year postpartum and not planning on having anymore children, or if they develop a hernia that is causing significant pain.
-In those cases, the patient should consult a plastic surgeon to discuss their treatment options.
+This is typical if the patient has a DRA that has not improved in depth or width with PT, they are at least one year postpartum and not planning on having any more children, or if they develop a hernia that is causing significant pain.
+In those cases, the patient should consult a plastic surgeon to discuss treatment options.

 If you want to know more on how to take great care of your pelvic floor, get my FREE GUIDE with 6+ Simple Tips to Prevent or Overcome Pelvic Floor Problems.